moerpel/HA_SMA_EVCharger/README.md

 ```
 ## Restart your Home Assistant

-## Sensor Entities that will be available in Homeassistant:
+## Sensor entities that will be available in Homeassistant:
     sensor.evcharger_charging_status_raw > represents the raw value of the EVCharger that defines the charging status.
     sensor.evcharger_charging_status > represents the charging status of the charger, which is derived from sensor.evcharger_charging_status_raw and can have the following values: 'charging', 'sleeping', 'not connected'